-As I was saying, after traveling for many years I am a great believer that as well as being a great teacher it also brings gratitude and understanding of the many cultures and issues that are going on in the world.
+As I was saying, after traveling for many years I am a great believer that as well as being a great teacher traveling also brings gratitude and understanding of the many cultures and issues that are going on in the world.

-Being a regular traveller has not made me inaccessible to some of the trials and tribulations that can happen whilst traveling.
+Being a regular traveler has not made me inaccessible to some of the trials and tribulations that can happen whilst traveling.
 I would like to share some of my learning curves with you that I hope you will enjoy and help you on your journey.

-The streets were busy with late night shoppers; we stopped for a glogg (mulled wine) to warm us up.
+The streets were busy with late-night shoppers; we stopped for a glogg (mulled wine) to warm us up.
 The street stall had a constant line, the glogg was hot and reviving our fingers wrapped around the paper cup.